Donate to Black Grad!

 Accessibility: The event will include American Sign Language Interpreters, Real Time Captioning and closed captioning options.
 If you have any issues during the event you can email us at email@example.com or comment in the Livestream, we will have committee members monitoring both.

 About the Black Graduation Ceremony

 The Black Graduation Ceremony is a pre-commencement celebration to honor African and African American students who through unyielding determination have successfully completed an undergraduate or graduate degree from the University of Washington.
-The event recognizes their accomplishments and provides an opportunity for graduates to honor significant people who have helped them achieve their goal.
-Students are honored together in one setting, and their families also get the opportunity to celebrate their hard work and dedication.
-The ceremony reinforces the bonds of scholarship and extends the sense of community.
-The intimate ceremony is representative of African and African American culture and culminates with a Kente Stole presentation.
+The Ceremony is representative of African and African American culture and heritage, embraces the value of community and scholarship, and culminates with a Kente Stole presentation.
+This is a Celebration for Graduates to be recognized for their accomplishments and provided an opportunity to honor significant people who have helped them achieve their goal.
+Students are honored together in one setting and their families also get the opportunity to celebrate their hard work and dedication.

 The Kente Ceremony

-Each graduate can select a significant person or people in their lives to present the graduate gift of the Kente Stole.
-During the ceremony each graduate will be stoled with a Kente sloth, native to Ghana.
-Though Kente was developed in the 17th century by the Ashanti people, it has its roots in a long tradition of African weaving, dating back to about 3000 B.C.
+Kente is native to Ghana and was developed in the 17th century by the Ashanti people.
+It has its roots in a long tradition of African weaving, dating back to about 3000 B.C.
 Often reserved for royalty, the stole is a visual representation of history, philosophy, ethics, oral literature, religious beliefs, social values and political thoughts.